Jennifer Doleac

-Jennifer Doleac is an American economist and is the executive vice president of criminal justice at Arnold Ventures.
-She was previously an associate professor at Texas A&M, where she directed the Justice Tech Lab.
+Jennifer Doleac is an American economist and fellow at Renaissance Philanthropy.
+She was previously the executive vice president of criminal justice at Arnold Ventures, and an associate professor at Texas A&M, where she directed the Justice Tech Lab.

 Doleac hosts the Probable Causation podcast.
 In October 2022, Vox named her to their "Future Perfect 50," a list of "scientists, thinkers, scholars, writers, and activists building a more perfect future."

 Education

 Doleac received her B.A. in economics and mathematics from Williams College in 2003.
 She completed her Ph.D. in economics from Stanford University in 2012.

 Research and policy career

 Doleac was part of the faculty of the University of Virginia Batten School of Leadership and Public Policy from 2012 to 2018.
 She was a visiting fellow at the Brookings Institution in 2015-2016 and then a Nonresident Fellow in Economic Studies.
 She moved to Texas A&M Department of Economics as an associate professor in 2018.
 In 2021, Texas A&M named her one of 20 Presidential Impact Fellows at that university.

+In 2016, Doleac and economist Benjamin Hansen undertook research into the impact of "ban-the-box" policies: policies that prohibit employers from asking applicants about criminal records on employment application forms.
+In their research, they examined hiring data for men aged 25 to 34, comparing those living in states that have instituted ban-the-box policies to those living in states that have not.
+They concluded that the ban-the-box policies had a negative impact on hiring for Black and Hispanic men without college degrees.

 In 2023, Doleac was appointed executive vice president of criminal justice at Arnold Ventures.

 Doleac's research focuses on the economics of crime and discrimination, with particular interests in prisoner reentry and on policies that affect public safety.
 Her work includes studies on: